3dcitydb/3dcitydb-docs/source/wfs/docker.rst

   Name of the default config file shall that shall be copied into the image and used by default when running a container.
 The config file must be located inside the *resources/docker* folder (default: `default-config.xml`).

-.. option:: TOMCAT_USER=<tomcat>

-  Name of the user running the Tomcat service inside the container (default: *tomcat*).
-  Note that the user is assigned the fixed UID = 1000.

-.. option:: TOMCAT_GROUP=<tomcat>

-  Name of the group that the user shall be assigned to (default: *tomcat*).
-  Note that the group is assigned the fixed GID = 1000.

 .. rubric:: Build process